 McLaughlin & Harvey has started work on the construction of the Epping Forest Shopping Park, Loughton.

-To celebrate the start of works, Councillor Jeane Lea, Chairman of Epping Forest District Council and Councillor Anne Grigg, Cabinet Portfolio Holder responsible for the council-owned scheme, visited the site to meet with our Construction Project Manager Alex McCalley and members of the workforce for a tour of the site on Monday 26 September.
+To celebrate the start of works, Councillor Jeane Lea, Chairman of Epping Forest District Council and Councillor Anne Grigg, Cabinet Portfolio Holder responsible for the council-owned scheme, visited the site to meet with our Construction Project Manager Alex McCalley and members of the workforce for a tour of the site.
 The Councillors were also accompanied by the Council’s Deputy Chief Executive and Director of Neighbourhoods, Derek Macnab.

 The site is now well underway with demolition works to the former council depot buildings.
 The adjoining site, bought by the council previously, is now clear with excavations already taking place where surface water storage tanks are to be installed.